El Malcriado: 1964–1965: Early period

 In 1964, Chavez hired Andy Zermeño as the first staff member of El Malcriado, putting him in charge of graphics and illustrations, and later hired Bill Esher as the first editor.
 Although the newspaper officially became a separate entity from the NFWA after Esher arrived as editor, El Malcriado still remained politically in line with the union's goals.
 While Esher served as editor, Chavez remained heavily involved in translating and writing articles.
 Beginning with the fourth issue, the phrase “The Voice of the Farm Worker” was added to the newspaper nameplate.
 The first eighteen issues were written in Spanish; beginning after issue eighteen, El Malcriado was published in both Spanish and English editions.
 Chavez eventually hired Doug Adair, a young political activist, in 1965 to be in charge of the paper's English edition.

 During first six months of the newspaper's existence, El Malcriado mostly focused on encouraging its readers to become NFWA members.
 However, as a result of the grape strikes led by the Agricultural Workers Organizing Committee (AWOC), in the summer of 1965 El Malcriado grew more radical and actively promoted striking.
 In one article, the newspaper provided instructions for new strikers.
 In another article, the writers promoted striking as the best method for laborers to obtain power.

+During the winter of 1964-1965 there were almost no funds in the organization's bank accounts and Wendy Goepal would only give Esher $50 monthly that was out of her own pocket that she would use for personal expenses.
+To make sure that they had enough money for their newspaper, Chavez and Esher would sometimes have to work in the fields during the winter, and were employed by one of Chavez's cousins.
+After a while, the newspaper was set up with its own finances set apart from the union, with The Farm Worker Press also being on its own and having a separate publisher.

-El Malcriado helped spread news and boost morale for protesting farm workers during the Delano Grape Strike.
+El Malcriado helped spread news and boost morale for protesting farmworkers during the Delano Grape Strike.
 The paper printed copies of Jack London’s essay, “Definition of a Strikebreaker” in response to scabs.
 The popularity of the grape strike led to a spike in the newspaper's readership.

 In 1965, The FBI targeted El Malcriado after Chavez and the NFWA were accused of communist infiltration.
 The FBI used an article from El Malcriado as evidence to J. Edgar Hoover that the NFWA and Cesar Chavez were influenced by communism.
 They subsequently offered $1,000 for anyone that could provide information on communist infiltration of the NFWA or El Malcriado.